-Although he didn’t stay long enough, Mitchell is proud to have been born in Atlanta and dreams of returning soon.
+Although he didn’t stay long enough, Mitchell is proud to have been born in Atlanta and dreams of returning.

 In journalism and elsewhere, Mitchell advocates for the physical medium.
 He is a vinyl record collector; a film photographer who shoots, develops, and scans his own film; a magazine subscriber; and a fan of writing letters on the family typewriter.
-In his spare time, he reads liberation theology, practices Zen, watches a lot of football, and makes coffee with a variety of methods.
+In his spare time, he reads liberation theology, practices Zen, watches a lot of tennis, rants about the evils of pickleball, and makes coffee with a variety of methods.
 Mitchell is discalced out of religious commitment; he concedes it probably makes him a hippie.
 You can follow Mitchell on Twitter @mitchellatencio.

 Posts By This Author